COURSE DESCRIPTION

 The lectures, excursions, visits to museums and other types of thematisation of the topic will give the students an opportunity to understand the violence triggered by the 20th world wars.
 The world wars are the reason why the 20th century is often referred to as the Century of Wars, wars being the most visible marker despite the great discoveries and innovations.
 The world wars of the 20th century, along the many “local” wars, established violence, predominantly against civilians, as one of the basic postulates of war.
 The violence shifted from the sphere of the battle into civilian sphere, making civilians the prime opponents.
 Mass violence against civilians first emerged during the Great War, increased during the Second World War and has not subsided since.
 Although humanity had lived through the Hundred Years’ War and that the beginning of the 17th century was marked by the Thirty Years’ War that devastated much of Central Europe, the war violence brought about during the world wars is unprecedented.

 In the introduction, other forms of violence will be discussed, primarily the violence related to the European colonial past – colonisation of Australia, African and the Americas.
 We will focus on questions of collective violence exerted by one group against another, and try to understand violence as constitutive part of social dynamics.
 In certain cases we will focus on questions of responsibility, i.e. individual violence, e.g. commanders and totalitarian leaders of the 20th century.
-The main focus, however, will be on the Great War as the corollary of the Balkan Wars and the reason for the Second World War.

 • Chickering Roger and Förster Stig (ed.).
 2007.
 The shadows of total war: Europe, East Asia, and the United States, 1919 – 1939.
-Washington: German historical institute; Cambridge: Cambridge university press.
+Washington: German historical institute ; Cambridge: Cambridge university press.

 • Fussell, Paul.
 2013.
 Velika vojna in moderni spomin.
 Ljubljana: Studia humanitatis.